Asylum Lawyers

 Inability or Unwillingness to Seek Protection from One’s Own Country

-Finally, the capacity of the asylum seeker to establish a well-founded fear of persecution based on one of the protected grounds, as well as their inability or reluctance to seek protection from their own country, is critical to a successful asylum claim.
+Finally, the capacity of asylum lawyer, the the immigration judge or court and the asylum seeker to establish a well-founded dismay of persecution based on one of the protected grounds, as well as their inability or reluctance to seek protection from their family members own country, is critical to a successful asylum claim.
 Asylum seekers and their advocates may considerably increase their prospects of gaining the protection they sorely need by knowing these crucial factors and accumulating sufficient evidence to support the claim.

 Preparing for the Asylum Case